elchristo/calendar/README.md

 ### Configuration

-The optional configuration gives you the possibility to configure aliases for your own calendars, sources, events and converters as well self defined color strategies.
+The optional configuration gives you the possibility to declare your own converters as well as event colors and color strategies.
-This can either be included by using a file or your app configuration accessible by a service container.
 If no configuration is passed to the `CalendarBuilderFactory` an empty configuration is created internally.

 Below you can see a basic example configuration file :